pybricks/pybricks-api/doc/api/robotics.rst

     the default speed and acceleration for straight maneuvers and turns.
     Use the following attributes to adjust more advanced control setttings.

+    You can only change the settings while the robot is stopped.
+This is either before you begin driving or after you call :meth:`.stop`.

     .. autoattribute:: pybricks.robotics.DriveBase.distance_control
         :annotation: